DataDog/documentation/content/integrations/kubernetes.md

 * Visualize and monitor kubernetes states
 * Be notified about kubernetes failovers and events.

-For Kubernetes, it’s recommended to run the [Agent in a pod](https://github.com/DataDog/docker-dd-agent).
+For Kubernetes, it’s recommended to run the [Agent in a DaemonSet](https://github.com/DataDog/docker-dd-agent).
 We have created a [Docker image](https://hub.docker.com/r/datadog/docker-dd-agent/) with both the Docker and the Kubernetes integrations enabled.

-You can also just [run the Datadog agent on your host](/#host-setup) and configure it to gather your Kubernetes metrics.
+You can also just [run the Datadog Agent on your host](/#host-setup) and configure it to gather your Kubernetes metrics.

 ## Setup Kubernetes
 ### Installation
 #### Container Installation